jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (a) set quality or information requirements for Transpower or 1 or more distributors, in relation to access to transmission or distribution networks:
   (b) set pricing methodologies for Transpower or 1 or more distributors.
 (5) Subsections (3) and (4) do not limit subsection (1).
-(6) In this section,—
-  - **pricing methodologies** has the meaning given in section 52C of the Commerce Act 1986
+(6) In this section, pricing methodologies has the meaning given in section 52C of the Commerce Act 1986.
-  - **specified person** means a person (other than an industry participant) who is involved in both classes of industry participant that are the subject of any provisions made in accordance with subsection (3).

 ### 33 Status of Code
 (1) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):